openstack/python-openstackclient/doc/source/contributor/command-options.rst

 using it when necessary leads to errors when copy-n-paste is used for a new command without understanding why or why not that instance is correct.

-The :doc:`Human Interface Guide <humaninterfaceguide>` describes the guildelines for option names and usage.
+The :ref:`hig` describes the guildelines for option names and usage.
 In short:

 * All option names shall be GNU-style long names (two leading dashes).
 * Some global options may have short names, generally limited to those defined